laurent6/Reseau_hybride/README.md

 ### Setting up Nemu environment

 To set an environment with Nemu, you need an image of Linux distributions (more help [here](https://gitlab.com/v-a/nemu/wikis/tuto/fs/debian)).

 After that, you need to create a script which specify the number of hosts and the connection between them.
-You can a complete documention on this [link](https://gitlab.com/v-a/nemu/wikis/doc/basics).
+You can find a complete documention on this [link](https://gitlab.com/v-a/nemu/wikis/doc/basics).
 You can generate a script which all virtual machine can communicate with wireless link.

 	./generate_all_join.sh /path/of/image session_name 5